-1. Roll out clay with rolling pin until it is about 1/4″ thick.
+1. Roll out the clay with rolling pin until it is about 1/4″ thick.

 2. Cut out circles from the flat clay.
 I used the ring from a mason jar.

-3. Using your mini metal cutters, cut out shapes from your clay circles.
-Use your skewer or toothpick to make a hole in the top for the string.
+3. Using the mini metal cutters, cut out shapes from the clay circles.
+Use a skewer or toothpick to make a hole in the top for the string.

-4. Place clay on baking sheet and bake according to package directions.
-For me this meant baking at 275 degrees F for about 15 minutes.
+4. Place clay on baking sheet and bake according to the package directions.
+For me, this meant baking at 275 degrees F for about 15 minutes.